Curves orthogonal to a vector field in Euclidean spaces: Introduction

-In this work, we extend the main result of Chen in Ref. \cite{ChenTJM2017} to any space dimension: we prove that rectifying curves are geodesics on the hypersurface of higher dimensional cones (Theorem \ref{ThrRecCurvAsConeGeod}).
-We later use this relation with cones to present a characterization of curves that are simultaneously rectifying and slant helices, i.e., curves whose curvature vector makes a constant angle with a fixed direction (a problem raised in 3d space by Deshmukh \textit{et al.} \cite{AlghanemiFilomat2019}).
+In this work, we extend the main result of Chen \cite{ChenTJM2017} to any space dimension: we prove that rectifying curves are geodesics on {hypercones} (Theorem \ref{ThrRecCurvAsConeGeod}).
+We later use this relation with {hypercones} to present a characterization of curves that are simultaneously rectifying and slant helices, i.e., curves whose curvature vector makes a constant angle with a fixed direction (a problem raised in 3d space by Deshmukh et al. \cite{AlghanemiFilomat2019}).
 Indeed, we show that in dimension 3 these curves are characterized as geodesics of circular cones (Theorem \ref{thr::SlantAndRectfCurves}).
-In higher dimensions, we are show that geodesic of circular hypercones are slant helices (Corollary \ref{cor::SlantRectAsGeodCircCone}).
-Additionaly, we also consider curves that lie on a moving hyperplane normal to the $j$-th vector field of the Frenet frame and characterize them in terms of the constancy of a certain vector field normal to the curve, namely, the projection of the curve on the hyperplane spanned by the $(j+1)$-th, $(j+2)$-th, $\dots$, and multinormal vector fields of the Frenet frame (Theorem \ref{Theo::CharjRectCurves}).
-Later, by investigating the behavior of the coordinates of the curve with respect to a given orthonormal moving frame, we establish a formal mapping between spherical and rectifying curves (Theorem \ref{TheoMapSpherCurveInRectCurve}).
-Finally, we characterize spherical and plane curves as those curves whose position vector lies orthogonal to a rotation minimizing normal vector field (Theorem \ref{ThrCharRMrectifying}).
+In higher dimensions, we {show} that {geodesics} of circular hypercones are slant helices (Corollary \ref{cor::SlantRectAsGeodCircCone}).
+In addition, we also consider curves that lie on a moving hyperplane normal to the $j$-th vector field of the Frenet frame and characterize them in terms of the constancy of a certain vector field normal to the curve, namely, the projection of the curve on the hyperplane spanned by the $(j+1)$-th, $(j+2)$-th, $\dots$, and multinormal vector fields of the Frenet frame (Theorem \ref{Theo::CharjRectCurves}).
+Later, by investigating the behavior of the coordinates of the curve with respect to a given orthonormal moving frame {(Lemma \ref{lemmaFrenetSystemForCoord})}, we establish a formal mapping between spherical and rectifying curves (Theorem \ref{TheoMapSpherCurveInRectCurve}).
+Finally, we characterize spherical and plane curves as those curves whose position vector is orthogonal to a rotation minimizing vector field (Theorem \ref{ThrCharRMrectifying}).

 The remaining of this work is divided as follows.
-In Section \ref{secRectifyingCurves}, we study rectifying curves in Euclidean spaces.
-In Section \ref{sect::RectCurvAndSlntHlx}, we characterize those rectifying curves that are also slant helices.
-In Section \ref{sectJ-rect}, we investigate curves normal to a Frenet vector field.
-In Section \ref{sectMapSphrclAndRectfyngCrv}, we establish a map between spherical and rectifying curves and, finally, in Section \ref{secRMrectifyingCurves}, we consider curves normal to a rotation minimizing vector field.
+In Sect. \ref{secRectifyingCurves}, we study rectifying curves in Euclidean spaces.
+In Sect. \ref{sect::RectCurvAndSlntHlx}, we characterize those rectifying curves that are also slant helices.
+In Sect. \ref{sectJ-rect}, we investigate curves normal to a Frenet vector field.
+In Sect. \ref{sectMapSphrclAndRectfyngCrv}, we establish a map between spherical and rectifying curves and, finally, in Sect. \ref{secRMrectifyingCurves}, we consider curves normal to a rotation minimizing vector field.